How Flutter Handle State in StatefulWidget?¶

 Flutter calls the

-object during the rendering phase@override Widget build(BuildContext context) { return Scaffold( appBar: AppBar( title: Text('Counter App'), ), body: Center( child: Column( mainAxisAlignment: MainAxisAlignment.center, children: <Widget>[ Text( 'You have pushed the button this many times:', ), Text( '$_counter', style: Theme.of(context).textTheme.headline4, ), ], ), ), floatingActionButton: FloatingActionButton( onPressed: _incrementCounter, tooltip: 'Increment', child: Icon(Icons.add), ), ); }
+buildmethod on the_CounterPageStateobject during the rendering phase@override Widget build(BuildContext context) { return Scaffold( appBar: AppBar( title: Text('Counter App'), ), body: Center( child: Column( mainAxisAlignment: MainAxisAlignment.center, children: <Widget>[ Text( 'You have pushed the button this many times:', ), Text( '$_counter', style: Theme.of(context).textTheme.headline4, ), ], ), ), floatingActionButton: FloatingActionButton( onPressed: _incrementCounter, tooltip: 'Increment', child: Icon(Icons.add), ), ); } -

 State Update (